-The world faces many complex challenges in 2013, and our nation once again looks to its land-grant universities to find solutions for feeding our world, protecting our environment, improving our health, enriching our youth and growing our economy.
+The world faces many complex challenges, and the expectations society holds for agriculture have never been higher.
+Our nation looks to its land-grant universities to find solutions for feeding our world, protecting our environment, improving our health, enriching our youth, and growing our economy.
+Texas A&M is uniquely positioned to meet these challenges due to its size and breadth of expertise as well as the enormous presence of the state of Texas in agriculture.

 Gig em!